July 16

 Food Calendar

 In New Orleans, it's Seafood Poor Boy (And Loaf) Day.
 The seminal seafood poor boy is the oyster loaf.
 Fried oysters, buttered French bread, a few shots of hot sauce, pickles. . . perfection.
 Variations abound.
 Almost any other seafood that can be fried finds its way onto French bread.
 Shrimp poor boys are almost as popular as oyster.
-(The price hike in oysters from the oil spill may have even made shrimp sammiches more popular.)
+(The price hike in oysters from the various disasters may have even made shrimp sammiches more popular.)
 Catfish has all but replaced speckled trout on poor boys.
 Soft-shell crabs present a unique poor boy experience, as you start off eating legs and claws, work into the body, and end up with legs and claws at the end.A rare and wonderful variation on the seafood sandwich is the seafood "boat."
 It starts with an unsliced loaf of regular white bread, with the top cut off and the inside hollowed.
 After being toasted and buttered, it's filled with oysters, shrimp, or catfish, or all three.
 Casamento's uses the same bread, but cuts it differently to make their oyster and shrimp loaves.Of this there is no question: a seafood loaf made with freshly-fried, crisp seafood on fresh and toasted bread is one of the greatest pleasures of the neighborhood New Orleans cafes and seafood houses.

 Deft Dining Rule #655